jproven/algorave-tidal-haskell-guide/README.md

 ## 📓 About This Project

-This repository is my **learning journal**—a personal log of everything I’ve been exploring in the realm of Algorave, TidalCycles, and Haskell.
+This repository is my **learning journal** — a personal log of everything I’ve been exploring in the realm of Algorave, TidalCycles, and Haskell.
 It includes:

 - 🧾 Cheat sheets for TidalCycles patterns, syntax, and functions.
 - 💡 Comments and explanations in Markdown for deeper understanding.